jfan-nux/cursor-analytics-mcp/context/snowflake-table-context/edw/core/dimension_users.md

 ## Business Context

 The `DIMENSION_USERS` table in the EDW core schema contains comprehensive user data for DoorDash, including identifiers, contact information, and account status.
 This table is primarily utilized by the analytics and data teams to support various business functions such as user segmentation, marketing strategies, and customer support initiatives.
-It is maintained by the SYSADMIN team, ensuring data integrity and accessibility for analytical purposes.
-For further details, refer to the relevant Confluence documentation on user dimensions and consumer identity.
+It is maintained by the SYSADMIN team, ensuring data integrity and availability for ongoing business operations.
+For further details, refer to the related Confluence documentation on user dimensions and consumer identity.

 ## Metadata